Shani4-1/welcome-to-the-family-frontend/README.md

 # Welcome To The Family App

-This is a web application built with PERN (PostgreSQL, Express, React, Node.js) and REST API that allows users to add their favorite memories to a list.
+This is a web application built with PERN (PostgreSQL, Express, React, Node.js) and REST API that allows users to add their favorite memories to a list along with comments.

 ## Developer